 1. A WIPE WARMER

-Wipe warmers are great in theory but few work great, some are fire hazards, and we didn’t want to get our baby used to a luxury that wasn’t possible for us to keep up with when we were out of the house or just not in the nursery.
+Wipe warmers are great in theory but few work great, some are fire hazards, and we didn’t want to get our baby used to a luxury that wasn’t possible for us to keep up with when we were out of the house, traveling (which we do frequently), or just not in the nursery.

 Instead, we use baby wipes at room temperature.
 They get the job done just fine.

 Tip: Once you know what wipes will work on your baby’s sensitive skin, buy them in bulk.

 Those baby comforter sets are adorable but many are pricey.
 When we were designing the nursery we had a theme and purchased the cutest bedding set.
 It was a complete waste of money because pediatricians and The American Academy of Pediatrics recommend that parents “Avoid use of soft bedding, including crib bumpers, blankets, pillows, and soft toys.”
 The crib or bassinet you use will likely only have tight fitting sheets.

 I had a healthy eight-pound baby and I am so glad I listened to my mom and all the experienced moms who told me not to buy tons of newborn diapers.
 Babies grow fast and we were finished with newborn diapers in less than a month.
 Having tons of diapers on hand is a great idea but it’s hard to know what size you will need.

 Instead, of purchasing lots of one size, we use Amazon Prime with free 2-day shipping when we need to restock.
 It’s fast and easy!
 You can give it a try today with a 30-Day Free Trial.
 I can’t recommend it enough!